The Ultimate Guide to Small Wedding Venues: Planning an Intimate Celebration

 As we look toward the future, the "Wedding Weekend" is evolving into the "Micro-Escape."
 This involves 15–25 guests staying together at a boutique resort or villa, combining the ceremony with group activities like wine tastings, yoga, or guided hikes.

 Additionally, Weekday Weddings are on the rise.
-Approximately 22% of couples are now choosing Mondays through Thursdays.
+A growing number of couples are now choosing Mondays through Thursdays.
 This trend is driven by both cost savings and the increased availability of exclusive small venues that are often booked on weekends for years in advance.

 If you are just starting your journey, checking the 12 Month Wedding Planning Checklist is a great first step to ensure you stay on track regardless of the day of the week you choose.